marijnh/Eloquent-JavaScript/11_async.md

 The solution to this problem, in a synchronous system, is to start additional ((thread))s of control.
-A thread is another running program whose execution the operating system may interleave with other programs—since most modern computers contain multiple processors, multiple threads may even run at the same time, on different processor.
+A thread is another running program whose execution may be interleaved with other programs by the operating system—since most modern computers contain multiple processors, multiple threads may even run at the same time, on different processor.
 A second thread could start the second request, and then both threads wait for their results to come back, after which they resynchronize to combine their results.

 {{index CPU, blocking, "asynchronous programming", timeline, "callback function"}}